crvanpollard/DVRPC-geodata/MercerCountyBikeabilityMap/README.md

-# Mercer County Bicycle Level of Service (BLOS)
+# Mercer County Bikeability Map

 ### Summary
-Bikeability Scores for Mercer County roadways using the Bicycle Level of Service (BLOS) model, which generates a BLOS grade for any roadway based on the above factors (and others).
+This dataset is an effort to approximate how comfortable every street in Mercer County, New Jersey, is to bike on, for the average bicyclist.
+It was created by first calculating Bicycle Level of Service (BLOS) ratings for every road segment in the county using GIS data, and then my “crowdsourcing” corrections to these ratings via a webmap interface.
+The final ratings are simplified into three “bikeability” categories: Excellent (LOS A+B), Fair (LOS C+D), and Unfavorable (LOS E+F).
 For more information please visit: http://www.dvrpc.org/asp/bikemercer/ and http://www.dvrpc.org/Transportation/BicyclePedestrian/bicycle.htm.

 ### Data Development

-For details on the BLOS model and our method of analysis for the scores you see on the Mercer County Bikeability Map, please visit: http://www.dvrpc.org/asp/bikemercer/pdf/process.pdf .
+For details on the BLOS model and our method of analysis for the scores you see on the Mercer County Bikeability Map, please view: http://www.dvrpc.org/asp/bikemercer/pdf/process.pdf .

 ### Key Attribute Fields (Source)
 `SRI`  Standard Route Identifier (NJDOT) –unique ID for each roadway